UninformedPleb/adore/README.md

 ##### Implementing a Schema

-A schema groups database objects (tables, views, stored procedures, functions, and other things) under a name and allow for security settings to be applied to all of them as a group.
-But since these security settings aren't part of our application's code, it's best just to think of schemas as roughly equivalent to a namespace.
+A schema groups database objects (tables, views, stored procedures, functions, and other things) under a name and allows for security settings to be applied as a group.
+But since these security settings aren't part of our application's code, schemas are easy to treat like a namespace.

 To represent a database schema, ADORE provides the Schema base class for you to extend like this: